-19. If an applicant raises issues relating to access and equity that are not resolved by referring to the selection methodology, staff with responsibility for selection may seek advice from college admissions offices or ARG Admissions.
+19. If an applicant raises issues relating to access and equity that are not resolved by referring to the selection methodology, staff with responsibility for selection may seek advice from college or central admissions offices.

 20. The selection officer may give greater weight to the applicant’s most recent and/or relevant previous qualification, study or experience.
 Where an applicant’s secondary school results are 10 or more years old these should not be considered as part of the primary selection criteria.

 21. To be considered for a place, applicants must submit their application by published deadlines, by the correct application process and with all required documents.